Kaghera/Employee-Management-System/README.md

 # Employee Tracker

-An Emplotee Management System which make it easy for user to view and store employee information in the database using node, inquirer, and MySQL.
+An Emplotee Management System which makes it easier for user to view and store employee information in the database using node, inquirer, and MySQL.

 ## Instructions